Updated June 2026 — 63 shoes tested over 12,500+ miles

 Overpronation

-Overpronation is the most common gait issue among runners, where the foot rolls inward more than 15 degrees during the stance phase.
+Overpronation is a common gait pattern where the ankle rolls inward excessively during the stance phase of running.
 My overpronation shoe guide tests 10 stability and motion control shoes head-to-head.
+Slowing down excessive eversion velocity is the principal objective of modern stability running shoes, protecting the active structures of the lower leg.

 However, research from the APTA suggests that overpronation alone doesn’t predict injury risk.
 What matters is the combination of pronation plus training load.
 That said, the right shoe can still make a meaningful difference in comfort and efficiency.